260 Waymouth Street, Adelaide, South AustraliaSA 5000

 You will—if you’re working in a good shop, at least—also need to test-ride every bicycle you work on.
 This can involve sprinting the bike up and down the street while checking the gears, or riding around the block with the brakes on to bed in the pads, even if it's 40 degrees.

 In addition, you’ll need excellent dexterity, strong fingers and wrists, and very good core control to help protect your back.
-(This is also the reason why a lot of mechanics do Pilates.)
+(This is the reason why a lot of mechanics do Pilates.)

 An extremely ripped man in a garden setting, lifting a tractor tyre with an expectant look at the camera.
 He is, of course, shirtless.